imrravi/Machine-Learning/README.md

-# Algorithm Comparison
+# Machine Learning Assignment

-This repository contains Assignment 1 from the *Data-Driven Machine Learning* course on Internshala.
+This repository contains machine learning assignments from the *Data-Driven Machine Learning* course on Internshala.

 ## 📘 Assignment 1: Algorithm Comparison